 - You can become a volunteer to spread the message of ending the stigma against HIV/AIDS on Zero Discrimination Day.

 FAQs on Zero Discrimination Day

 Q3.
-What was the primary theme of the 2021 Zero Discrimination Day?
+What is the theme of Zero Discrimination Day 2023?

-In December 2013, the Director of UNAIDS, Michel Sidibe declared World AIDS Day for the first time.
-Simultaneously, Zero Discrimination Day was honoured for the first time the following year- March 1, 2014.
+UNAIDS (United Nations Programme on HIV and AIDS) is responsible for establishing Zero Discrimination Day.
+In February 2014, the Director of UNAIDS, Michel Sidibe declared this day for the first time.
+Subsequently, Zero Discrimination Day was celebrated for the first time the following year, on March 1, 2014.

 Q5.
-What is the Zero Discrimination Day symbol?
+What was the theme of Zero Discrimination Day 2022?